awsdocs/aws-secrets-manager-docs/doc-source/vpc-endpoint-overview.md

 # Using Secrets Manager with VPC Endpoints<a name="vpc-endpoint-overview"></a>

-This article is a reference for how to use Secrets Manager with VPC endpoints\.
-The following sections explain how to connect Secrets Manager and a VPC endpoint, create a Secrets Manager VPC endpoint, create an endpoint policy for your Secrets Manager endpoint, and more\.
+ The following sections explain these tasks:
++ Connecting Secrets Manager and a VPC endpoint\.
++ Creating a Secrets Manager VPC endpoint\.
++ Creating an endpoint policy for your Secrets Manager endpoint,

 For information about VPC endpoints, see the article in the VPC service documentation, [VPC Endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints.html)\.

 **Topics**
 + [Connecting to Secrets Manager Through a VPC Endpoint](#vpc-endpoint)